Frequently Asked Questions

 Can I schedule a visit prior to booking my pet?

 Absolutely!
 In fact, we strongly encourage all new clients to schedule a Meet 'N Greet at Pup 'N Pals before boarding your pet with us.
 This gives you the chance to see where your furry friend will be staying and to ask us any questions you may have about the boarding process.

 If I am boarding my guinea pig, what will I need to bring?

 We want to make the boarding and packing process as streamlined as possible, so all guinea pigs will be provided with a 2' x 4' boarding suite which includes bedding, a tunnel, a hideaway and a kitchen area that contains ceramic water and food dishes plus plenty of room for your piggy to eat their veggies and romp around in their hay; you do not need to bring your own pen or cage supplies.
-We actually request that you bring minimal personal items from home aside from your pet's food, carrier and if desired, one or two small items such as toys or chews.
+We actually request that you bring minimal personal items from home aside from your pet's food, a hard-case carrier and if desired, small items such as toys or chews.
 We have a specific cleaning routine that is dependent on the use of our own supplies as well as limited storage space, so we really appreciate you letting us take care of all your guinea pig's housing needs!

 Do you offer nail trims or other grooming services?

 Unfortunately, we do not provide nail trims (we think it's best to save this procedure for the vet!), but if you are boarding a long-haired pet that requires daily grooming, we are happy to brush your pet for an additional grooming fee.

 If my pet is currently on medication, will they still be able to board with you?